ryanstout/stoutlang/docs/why_a_new_language.md

 ## AI

 We can expect that the *majority* of code going forward will be written by AI.
-While I don't expect AI to full replace developers in the short term, AI generating more and more code will change the priorities with regards to languages and specifically safety guarantees.
+While I don't expect AI to full replace developers in the short term, AI generated code will change the priorities with regards to languages and specifically safety guarantees.

 AI will significantly reduce the cost to write code, which will drive a greater emphases on the cost of running the code.
 Languages that are able to run code faster (while keeping the code itself very simple to understand) will have a large advantage, as cost to run the code will become more important.